googleson78/web-project/README.md

 This build is in place so that you can easily run a "dev" server afterwards, refer to [Running](#Running).
 Building it on your machine might cause a `libc` mismatch between what is in the "deploy" image.

+## Modifications to js query functions

+Since servant doesn't return json-encoded values for errors (it's plaintext) the js functions need to be modified not to attempt to parse the error body as json.